bekiralti/reverseproxy/readme.md

 # Brief description

-The reverseproxy spawns for each connecting Client a Docker container and establishes the connection between Client and Server (in this case Docker container).
+The reverseproxy spawns for each connecting Client a Docker container and establishes the connection between Client and Server (in this case Docker container) through the reverseproxy.

 # Installation